 If you’ve been injured on a construction site, let us help you get reimbursed for your damages and pain and suffering.
 This allows you to focus on your recovery rather than the challenging claims process.

-Contact the knowledgeable construction accident attorneys at Claim Your Justice ™ today at (847) 434-3555 to schedule an initial consultation.
+Contact the knowledgeable construction accident attorneys at SJ Injury Law today at 847-434-3555 to schedule an initial consultation.
 We’ll conduct a thorough investigation and work tirelessly to ensure every liable party contributes their fair share to your compensation award.
 We represent injury victims throughout the greater Chicago area, including in Cook County, Will County, McHenry County, and Kane County.

 Client injured by a distracted driver who was texting at the time…